 The student organizations at AUS span a wide range of interests and reflect the varied cultural backgrounds of AUS students.
-Interest-oriented and clubs organize numerous professional and cultural activities throughout the academic year and play a vital role in fostering a rich multicultural environment on campus.
+Cultural, interest-oriented and academic association clubs organize numerous professional and cultural activities throughout the academic year and play a vital role in fostering a rich multicultural environment on campus.
 For a complete listing of student clubs, visit www.aus.edu/osa/studentorganizations.